zlatkomarjanovic/zlatkomarjanovic/README.md

 ### Hi there !
 My name is Zlatko Marjanović 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Student, Volunteer, Scholar, and Developer !!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 IT Student at : [International Business Information Academy Tuzla][school]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects